Eurovision fans think Finland's entry Käärijä could win: "Fucking bonkers and brilliant"

 Other contributions via video included ones from Joss Stone, Miss Banks, Andrew Lloyd Webber and the Princess of Wales, who played piano on the song.

-Finland’s Käärijä proved an early favourite with fans with his upbeat dance track, ‘Cha Cha Cha’.
+Finland’s Käärijä proved an early favourite with fans for his upbeat dance track, ‘Cha Cha Cha’.

 “Fucking bonkers and brilliant”, one fan wrote, with another adding: “The Eurovision village went wild for Finland…biggest reaction of the night so far.”